 Frostbite in cats

-Frostbite can occur in very low temperatures which can freeze their extremities (the tips of their ears, tail and toes).
+Frostbite can occur in very low temperatures which can freeze their extremities (the tips of their ears, tail, and toes).
 Although not usually life-threatening, it can lead to hypothermia which can be fatal.

-Skin can become very pale with a blue-white hue, due to the lack of blood flow, and ice can even form around the area.
+Symptoms of frostbite in cats include their skin becoming very pale with a blue-white hue, due to the lack of blood flow, and ice can even form around the area.
 To prevent it from progressing and putting the local tissue at risk, apply a warm towel to the affected area.
 Don’t use a hairdryer or radiator to directly warm them up; this can cause burns and blistering.
 Instead, use tepid water to warm the area gradually and speak to your vet to check no additional treatment is required.

 Antifreeze poisoning in cats